hylo-lang/Lotsawa/LeoForest.md

     origin I and LHS X (or a discovered token X covering I-J), with another item in set I, which is
     either:

-    - a predecessor of E having postdot symbol X
+    - a mainstem of E having postdot symbol X
     - a Leo item L with transition symbol X, memoizing E. In this case L is called a **Leo source** of E, and E is called a **Leo product** of L.